Caroleq/caroleq.github.io/_posts/2024-09-02-Minimalistic-Magnetic-Loop-Antenna.md

 1. Communication direction
 As mentioned above this antenna is intended to be a receiving antenna.
 2. Covered frequency range
-I wanted to build an antenna that would receive signals in high frequency (HF) range.
+I wanted to receive signals in high frequency (HF) range.
 In general, the higher frequencies, the more difficult it becomes to build an antenna (?) or radio for it.
 Since in the future I plan to build my own radio receiver, I preferred not to construct an antenna for too high frequencies like UHF.
 On the other hand, with decreasing frequencies the geometric size of antenna increases (more on this in next requirements) and the antenna could not be too big.
 A compromise was high frequency range.
 I aimed at 20 MHz (TODO).
 3. Mobility
 It should be possible to easily move antenna from one place to another.
 4. Geometric size